sap-tutorials/abap-core-development/tutorials/abap-environment-shell-plugin/abap-environment-shell-plugin.md

 1. In Business Application Studio, in the **Application Info** view, click on the **Deploy** tile:

     ![Deploy application](deploy_application.png)

+    >In case the Deploy tile is not visible in the Application Info, right-click the ui5-deploy.yaml file, select Open in Integrated Terminal, and execute the command **npm run deploy**.

 2. The deployment process will begin.
 You will be prompted to confirm the deployment by typing `Y`.
 Once the SAPUI5 Application is successfully deployed to your SAP BTP ABAP Environment, the terminal will return the status:
 `Deployment Successful`.
 You can now close the terminal window.